 The newer the car the less likely a cold air intake will make any difference.
 Power gains will usually be tiny and not noticeable

-If you are running more power than stock, you are using a remap for example, then we are getting into an area where a cold air intake might be beneficial but the same tests need to be carried out before we start spending money for no reason.
+If you are running more power than stock, if you are using a remap for example, then we are getting into an area where a cold air intake might be beneficial but the same vacuum tests need to be carried out before we start spending money for no reason.

 Specifically is there a vacuum at the turbo compressor inlet?
 (Temperatures at the turbo inlet will be not be effected by increased power)

 The most obvious benefit to a cold air intake is the sound.
 The intake sound of the engine and turbo will normally be louder and if the factory diverter valve is dumping air into the cold air intake, these sounds will also be louder